KylerDDeshpande/SuperVsSepratist/README.md

-# SuperVsSepratist
+# Sepratist Movements
-Comparing states that are apart superstate structures verses states with separatist movements
+Comparing states with separatist movements to the rest of the region